ajclark/bind-restapi/README.md

 ## Security
 The API is protected by way of an API-Key using a custom <code>X-Api-Key</code> HTTP header.
 The API should also be served over a secure connection.

+## etc
+Example named configuration files are included to help get started with integrating <code>dns.rb</code> with BIND.